donnatchris/FDF-42/readme.md

 	Similarly, adjusting originX and originY in perspective projection moves the scene on the screen, translating the entire view without affecting the 3D scene itself.
-	However, in perspective, since the view is inherently affected by depth (z-axis), the origin shift might also result in changes to how objects are perceived in terms of their relative positions, especially when combined with changes in the distance (zoom factor).
+	However, in perspective, since the view is inherently affected by depth (z-axis), the origin shift might also result in changes to how objects are perceived in terms of their relative positions, especially when combined with changes in the distance (factor factor).
 #### In summary:
-Factor (Zoom): Both isometric and perspective projections allow dynamic zooming by adjusting the factor, with isometric affecting object size directly, and perspective affecting both size and the appearance of depth.
+Factor (factor): Both isometric and perspective projections allow dynamic factoring by adjusting the factor, with isometric affecting object size directly, and perspective affecting both size and the appearance of depth.

 originX and originY (Translation): These adjust the position of the entire scene on the 2D screen, without altering the geometry of the scene itself, in both isometric and perspective projections.
 However, in perspective, changes in translation may also affect how the scene is perceived due to the depth-based effects.